John-Nagle/lslutils/regioncrossing.md

 rare double sim crossings, but fewer half-unsits.

 It would also be helpful, during a sim crossing, to keep the camera aimed at the avatar's sit position, rather than at the avatar itself.
+Then it doesn't matter as much that the avatars are still teleporting.
 This will reduce user disorientation, help prevent accidents due to bad steering decisions, and improve the user experience.

 ## Other region crossing problems
 There are at least five separate problems in region crossing.
 They all look similar to the end user, and thus bug reports on them have been difficult to address.
 Here we sort them out, discuss each separately, and provide solutions or workarounds